apache/trafficserver/doc/reference/configuration/storage.config.en.rst

 Assignment Table
 ----------------

 Each storage element defined in :file:`storage.config` is divided in to :term:`stripes`.
 The assignment table maps from an object URL to a specific stripe.
 The table is initialized based on a pseudo-random process which is seeded by hashing a string for each stripe.
-This string is composed of a seed string, an offset (the start of the stripe on the storage element) and the length of the stripe.
-By default the path for the storage is used as the seed string.
+This string is composed of a base string, an offset (the start of the stripe on the storage element), and the length of the stripe.
+By default the path for the storage is used as the base string.
 This ensures that each stripe has a unique string for the assignment hash.
 This does make the assignment table very sensitive to the path for the storage elements and changing even one can have a cascading effect which will effectively clear most of the cache.
 This can be problem when drives fail and a system reboot causes the path names to change.

-The :arg:`seed` option can be used to create a fixed string that an administrator can use to keep the assignment table consistent even if a device has a changed path.
-This value of the option is used instead of the path as the seed string for the assignment table hash.
+The :arg:`id` option can be used to create a fixed string that an administrator can use to keep the assignment table consistent by maintaing the mapping from physical device to base string even in the presence of hardware changes and failures.

 Examples
 ========